turingschool/front-end-curriculum/lessons/module-2/bigO.md

 Big O notation is used in Computer Science to describe the performance or complexity of an algorithm.
 Big O specifically describes the worst-case scenario, and can be used to describe the execution time required or the space used (e.g. in memory or on disk) by an algorithm.

+Big Ω (Omega) is the best performance.

+Big Θ (Theta) is the average performance.

+You can think about these as ratings for your algorithm.
+These ratings can communicate the amount of space and time you can expect your algorithm to need.

 #### Factors in determining complexity

 - Number of comparisons